talitahalboth/programingCompetition/README.md

 # Repository with my Programming Competition Codes sorted by category

-The problems are named after the judge and the problem number / code.
+(most) of the problems are named after the judge and the problem number / code.

 uri: https://www.urionlinejudge.com.br/